section-engineering-education/engineering-education/articles/custom-scroll-bar/index.md

 2. To view the web page, you require a web browser such as [Google Chrome](https://www.google.com/chrome/).

-3. A basic knowledge of [HTML](https://www.w3schools.com/html/html_intro.asp) and [CSS](https://www.w3schools.com/css/default.asp) is needed.
+3. A basic understanding of [HTML](https://www.w3schools.com/html/html_intro.asp) and [CSS](https://www.w3schools.com/css/default.asp) is needed.

 ### Objectives

-By the end end of this, you will:
+By the end end of this tutorial, you will:

 1. Understand the browser scrollbar and various available CSS properties available for customization.